 Scott McFarlane: There's one thing that needs to be discussed on this.
 The Grazing Pasture is a pervious CWMU that changed its landownership more than thirty-four percent.
 It's the same CWMU it was, it was grandfathered into the program.
 It's been an elk and CWMU.
-And in order to maintain that we have a provision in the rule where it goes through a process where it goes through a process where it goes through a process where it goes through that process.
+And in order to maintain that we have a provision in the rule where it goes through a process where it goes through a review through our Division and also the CWMU advisory committee.
+It has gone through that process.
 The CWMU advisory committee had a majority vote recommending approval of that.
 This is a CWMU that has been a very very good hunting unit and provided good hunter satisfaction in the past, and they have recommended renewal of this one.